Design for Fire Resistance

-There are two primary considerations if designing structural elements for fire resistance.
-The elements must have enough mass to limit the rise in temperature on the side oppostie of a fire.
-The measure is known as the heat transmission end point.
+There are two primary considerations in designing structural elements for fire resistance.
+The elements must have enough mass to limit the rise in temperature on the side opposite of a fire.
+The measure is known as the heat transmission endpoint.
 The elements must have sufficient strength to prevent collapse in the elevated temperatures of a fire.
 This measure is known as structural endpoint.

 Heat transmission endpoint is dictated by the type of concrete in the element and the thickness of the element.
 Structural endpoint is mostly a function of the temperature of the reinforcement within the element at the end of the required fire resistance duration.
 This temperature is controlled by adjusting the amount of concrete cover between the fire and the reinforcement.

 The International Building Code (IBC) allows a number of approaches to fire design and includes prescriptive deemed to satisfy criteria.
 Therefore, the IBC provides relatively simple and universally accepted fire design criteria.
 PCI publishes MNL 124, Design for Fire Resistance

 of Precast Prestressed Concrete to explain many of the criteria included in the IBC; and also to provide an alternate design approach commonly referred to as rational design when the prescriptive requirements of the IBC cannot be met.
 MNL 124 holds an ICC Evaluation Service report ESR-1997 that allows its use under the 2006 IBC.